Lantern Pharma Reports Fourth Quarter and Fiscal Year 2021 Financial Results and Operational Highlights

 - LP-100 - is in a Phase 2 trial for the treatment of metastatic castration resistant prostate cancer (mCRPC).
 We are evaluating possibilities for further enrollment in the current Phase II trial as well as other potential clinical development opportunities.
 Lantern reacquired global rights to LP-100 in July 2021.

-- LP-300 - is preparing to enter a Phase 2 clinical trial, the Harmonicä Clinical Trial, during 2022.
-The Harmonicä trial will be a 90 patient, two-arm, open label clinical trial focused on never smoker patients with relapsed primary adenocarcinoma of the lung, a type of NSCLC.
+- LP-300 - is preparing to enter a Phase 2 clinical trial, the Harmonic™ Clinical Trial, during 2022.
+The Harmonic™ trial will be a 90 patient, two-arm, open label clinical trial focused on never smoker patients with relapsed primary adenocarcinoma of the lung, a type of NSCLC.

 - LP-184 - is in preparation for potentially multiple Phase 1 clinical trial launches for genomically defined cancers, including pancreatic, glioblastoma multiforme (GBM), bladder and atypical teratoid rhabdoid tumors (ATRT).